-First lesson, he’s not Roy Gordon, his mentor, and he’s not coaching at UNC.
+First lesson, he’s not Roy Williams, his mentor, and he’s not coaching at UNC.
 It takes a young coach awhile to learn those lessons.

 And he taught what he learned: North Carolina’s style of half-court man-to-man defense and pushing the tempo with the secondary break.

 “That’s what I knew and what I believed when I got the job,” Miller says.
 “And I lost a ton of games.”